8 posts categorized "global citizenship"

 Let's Have a Grownup Conversation About Climate Change: Pembina Institute to Harper Government

 Denying Canada's Environmental Truths, (The Toronto Star, November 8, 2009) is another must-read.
-But be forewarned: you'll free frustrated as you're reminded, yet again, of how far Canada has strayed from its once-proud record of environmental leadership -- and how far out of synch the Canadian government is with the attitudes of the Canadian public when it comes to taking action on climate change.
+But be forewarned: you'll feel frustrated as you're reminded, yet again, of how far Canada has strayed from its once-proud record of environmental leadership -- and how far out of synch the Canadian government is with the attitudes of the Canadian public when it comes to taking action on climate change.

 Here's a key quote.